-The goal of personal wellness is to allow students to view health issues from a holistic perspective in which all interrelated aspects of human growth are considered: physical, emotional, social and cognitive.
-Course work provides students with the knowledge and the opportunity to explore ways to take positive actions towards their own health and wellness and to develop skills that will allow them to resist peer pressure, to resolve conflicts and to manage stress effectively.
-In addition, the physical education program helps students to meet the physical demands of everyday life and provides opportunities to develop self-confidence, initiative and leadership characteristics.
+The goal of personal wellness is to allow students to view health issues from a holistic perspective in which all interrelated aspects of human growth are considered: physical, emotional, social, and cognitive.
+Course work provides students with the knowledge and the opportunity to understand the impact of health-related behaviors on their current and future health.
+It also helps them enhance their overall well-being and explore ways to take positive actions towards their own health and wellness.
+Additionally, course work aims to develop skills that will enable students to resist peer pressure, resolve conflicts, and manage stress effectively.
+They will be able to apply health-promoting skills to a variety of situations and recognize their role in shaping health outcomes at the personal, community, and global levels.
+The physical education program helps students to meet the physical demands of everyday life and provides opportunities to develop self-confidence, initiative, and leadership characteristics.